ibm-cloud-docs/transit-gateway/tgw-ha-dr.md

 The following steps use the IBM Cloud CLI, but you can also use the IBM Cloud console or API.
 {: tip}

 Preserve a list of all of your transit gateways and their connections.
-To do so, perform the following procedure:
+To do so, follow these steps:

 1. Use the `ibmcloud tg gateways` command to list details about all your transit gateways.
 Save this output.
-2. For each gateway, use the `ibmcloud tg connections GATEWAY_ID` command to list information about its connections.
+1. For each gateway, use the `ibmcloud tg connections GATEWAY_ID` command to list information about its connections.
 Save this output.

 For more information, see the [Transit Gateway CLI reference](/docs/transit-gateway?topic=tg-cli-plugin-transit-gateway-cli).
 {: tip}